Hive Documentation

 | Chat | Main AI conversation with streaming responses |

-| History | Conversation history browser |
+| History | Conversation history browser with full-text search |

 | Files | Project file browser with create/delete/navigate |